tonnylegacy/alx-system_engineering-devops/0x02-shell_redirections/README.md

  3-twofiles:When you execute the script ./3-twofiles, it will display the content of both the /etc/passwd and /etc/hosts files on the standard output.
  4-lastlines:When you execute the script ./4-lastlines, it will display the last 10 lines of the /etc/passwd file on the standard output.
  5-firstlines:When you execute the script ./5-firstlines, it will display the first 10 lines of the /etc/passwd file on the standard output.
+6-third_line:When you execute the script ./6-third_line, it will display the third line of the file iacta on the standard output.
+The script uses the head and tail commands to extract the third line from the file.